jgrebol/ESIpy/README.md

 - Utility: Compute the exact MCI for n=14 from precomputed permutations.

 # References
-- [1] R. F. W. Bader, Atoms in molecules: a quantum theory, Clarendon Press ; Oxford University Press, Oxford [England] : New York, 1994.
+- [1] R. F. W. Bader, Atoms in molecules: a quantum theory, Clarendon Press; Oxford University Press, Oxford [England]: New York, 1994.
 - [2] R. S. Mulliken, The Journal of Chemical Physics, 1955, 23, 1833–1840.
 - [3] P.-O. Löwdin, The Journal of Chemical Physics, 1950, 18, 365–375.
 - [4] A. E. Reed, R. B. Weinstock and F. Weinhold, The Journal of Chemical Physics, 1985, 83, 735–746.